The USPTO’s copyright-related work is far reaching and includes:

 Copyright is a form of protection provided by the laws of the United States to the authors of “original works of authorship” that are fixed in a tangible medium of expression.
 An original work of authorship is a work that is independently created by a human author and possesses at least some minimal degree of creativity.

-TitleDomestic copyright policy initiatives
+TitleDomestic copyright policy topics

 Analysis and advice from the USPTO on domestic copyright issues, including legislative analysis, policy proposals, technical advice, and briefing materials for the Executive Branch, U.S. Congress, and the courts.